YoussifSeliem/Cp_Program/README.md

-# This is the copying file program
+# Linux coping file tool
 this tool copies the file(s) from path to another.